 I remember wondering who he was: his head was tilted down, his black hair blowing in the breeze, but he wasn't swinging.
 Even though I didn't know him, I didn't want him to be alone-maybe we can hurt together, I remember thinking as I made my way over to him, wiping the tears from my cheeks.

 He didn't look up, nor did he say a word as I sat down on my swing.
 I didn't, either; just stared at the ground where dad used to stand, pretending to run for cover as I'd kick my feet at him.
 To this day, I can still hear his laughter; the warm, joyous and cheerful sound that echoed around me that night.
 It brought a smile to my lips.

 But the boy wasn't smiling.
 He was still staring at the ground, like he didn't have a happy memory to make him smile.

 He was the boy who wiped my tears; who held my hand and swung with me when I needed someone to.
-We swung high and in sync with each other, stopping when the other lost their velocity or stumbled slightly, not wanting the other to be on their own; not anymore.
+We swung high and in sync with each other, stopping when the other lost their velocity or stumbled slightly, not wanting the other to be on their own-not anymore.

-I don't know how long we swung for-be it minutes or hours, we flew side-by-side, the creaky chains the only sound around us.
+I don't know how long we swung for-be it minutes or hours, we flew side by side, the creaky chains the only sound around us.
 We didn't speak, nor did we laugh or cry, just let our bodies and movements do the talking, for words weren't needed.

-I knew our time had to come to an end, but when we slowed down, our swings slightly swaying in the breeze, I felt a piece of me go with him when he left.
+I knew our time had to come to an end, but when we slowed down, our swings swaying slightly in the breeze, I felt a piece of me go with him when he left.
 It was the first of many pieces of me he took, and with the space around me and the swing by my side empty, I remember thinking, I miss him.

 To this day, whether I was referring to him or my dad, I have yet to find out.